 40% share | 35% share | 25% share |

-Analyze purchase likelihood
+Step 5: Analyze purchase likelihood

 Even if your product is so new it has no competition and will create its own market, conjoint analysis provides powerful insights.
-In addition to market simulations and shares of preference, conjoint analysis also analyzes your product’s purchase likelihood.
+In addition to market simulations and shares of preference, the conjoint analysis also analyzes your product’s purchase likelihood.
 Purchase likelihood analysis uses the total utility of a product to determine a percentage indicating the relative likelihood that the product will be purchased, given various combinations of features and pricing.

-There is software to help you design, conduct and analyze a conjoint analysis study yourself.
+There is software to help you design, conduct, and analyze a conjoint analysis study yourself.
 But there are also nuances and important decisions to make in each step of the process.
 For example, there are different conjoint methodologies, each with its own approach to data collection.
 The one that is appropriate for you depends on the objectives of your study.
 Unless you’re going to personally do a conjoint study at least a few times a year, it’s likely that you will want to engage someone with experience in the field to help you navigate these nuances.
-Although surprising to many, the person you engage for your study need not be an expert in your field.
+Although surprising to many, the person you engage in your study need not be an expert in your field.
 You are that.
-They need only be expert in applying conjoint analysis to real business issues.
+They need only be experts in applying conjoint analysis to real business issues.

 Just remember, the next time you’re making trade-offs as a product manager, use conjoint analysis to get your market to make the trade-offs for you.